 A new window for global enterprises to invest in China.
 Many international organizations and multinationals said that the CIIE provides opportunities for cooperation between foreign capital and domestic entities as the former enters China and look for investment projects.
-For example, Hexagon will invest 2 billion yuan to build its East China headquarters in Qingpu District, Shanghai; Kao Chemical Corporation Shanghai will invest an additional 430 million yuan in the second-phase construction of its project; Lego will invest \$550 million to build the Legoland Resort in Shanghai; AstraZeneca announced to upgrade its R&D platform in Shanghai to a global R&D center; Leading Italian aviation company Leonardo Corporation invested 12.8 billion yuan in Pinghu, Zhejiang, to ensure investment is made in the year of the 1st CIIE (2018), production is launched in the year of the 2nd CIIE (2019), and the first batch of helicopters will be rolled out in the year of the 3rd CIIE (2020).
+For example, Hexagon will invest 2 billion yuan to build its East China headquarters in Qingpu District, Shanghai; Kao Chemical Corporation Shanghai will invest an additional 430 million yuan in the second-phase construction of its project; Lego will invest \$550 million to build the Legoland Resort in Shanghai; AstraZeneca announced to upgrade its R&D platform in Shanghai to a global R&D center; Leading Italian aviation company Leonardo Corporation invested 12.8 billion yuan in Pinghu, Zhejiang, to ensure investment is made in the year of the 1st CIIE (2018), production is launched in the year of the 3rd CIIE (2020).